 - The price!
 Bionx is a well refined electric bike conversion kit, but with that comes the price tag.
 You can buy a whole electric bike for the price of just this kit.
 But if you want the best, most streamlined kit, the higher price is all part of the deal.

-- If you plan on hauling heavy loads with a cargo bike or trailer then the Bionx system may not be as helpful as a mid drive kit.
+- If you plan on hauling heavy loads up steep hills with a cargo bike or trailer then the Bionx system may not be as helpful as a mid drive kit.
 A mid drive electric kit positions the motor so that it can power your bicycle through it gears (drivetrain).
 This allows you to get the electric assist in the lower gears of your bicycle to pull heavier loads up hill more effectively.
 Checkout this guide if you are interested in mid drive electric bike kits.
 The Bionx kit will still help with hauling heavier loads, but if you see yourself hauling heavy loads consistently then you may want to consider a mid drive kit.

 - Bionx is owned by Magna which is a big automobile parts manufacturer.
 Nice to see ebike funding from the auto industry.